Starcounter/Docs/guides/network/creating-http-responses/README.md

 });
 ```

-If integer is returned from delegate that will result in automatic response with `StatusCode` equals to the integer and default status description.
+If an integer is returned from a delegate that will result in automatic response with a `StatusCode` equal to the integer and default status description.

 ## Returning null

-When null is returned from the handler its equal to returning 404 `Not found` status code.
+When null is returned from the handler, it's equal to returning the 404 `Not found` status code.

 ## Serving static resources

 To resolve a static resource, there is a method `Handle.ResolveStaticResource` which takes a resource URI and incoming request and returns a response representing this resource.
 Response however can be a 404, so to return a "nice" 404 page user has to do the following code, for example:

 ```cs
 Response resp = Handle.ResolveStaticResource(req.Uri, req);